FUNQUE: Fusion of Unified Quality Evaluators: CONCLUSION

 \section{CONCLUSION}

 In summary, we have proposed a framework to unify quality evaluators by computing them from a common HVS-sensitive transform and fusing them using an SVR.
-The FUNQUE model that we have developed significantly outperforms both the baseline models, i.e., VMAF v0.6.1 and Enhanced VMAF, at less than 1/8th of the computational cost.
+FUNQUE significantly outperforms both the baseline models, i.e., VMAF v0.6.1 and Enhanced VMAF, at less than 1/8th of the computational cost.
+An open-source implementation of FUNQUE is available at \url{https://github.com/utlive/funque}.

 In the future, we see merit in including more sophisticated color and motion-sensitive features, as in ColorVMAF \cite{ref:color_vmaf} and EVMAF.
-A more extensive feature set may be considered too, with a special focus on wavelet-domain features, or adapting spatial domain algorithms as we have done with ESSIM.
+A more extensive feature set may be considered too, with a special focus on wavelet-domain features.
 Finally, more sophisticated models of the CSF, and even the HVS, may be considered.